 Why Richemont let it go

-Baume & Mercier held the entry level of the luxury watch market, selling accessible Swiss watchmaking in volumes the group’s grander houses never chase.
-Volume, though, is not what Richemont is optimising for.
+Baume & Mercier held the entry level of the luxury watch market.
+It sold accessible Swiss watchmaking in volumes the group’s grander houses never chase, yet volume is not what Richemont is optimising for.

 The group has spent recent years concentrating on maisons with the strongest pricing power, led by Cartier and Van Cleef & Arpels, whose jewellery machines drive its profits.
 Softer entry-level demand made the choice easier.

-Entry-level Swiss watchmaking has been squeezed for a decade, between smartwatches from below and insatiable demand for the great houses above.
-The middle is where margins go to shrink.
+Entry-level Swiss watchmaking has been squeezed for a decade.
+Smartwatches press from below, and the demand for great houses pulls from above, so the middle is where margins go to shrink.

 The move follows a record year for the group and continues a long pruning that has already seen it exit online retail.
 Fewer, stronger houses is now the whole strategy.